kubernetes/kubernetes/cluster/juju/bundles/README.md

 The [Juju](https://juju.ubuntu.com) system provides provisioning and orchestration across a variety of clouds and bare metal.
-A juju bundle describes collection of services and how they interelate. `juju quickstart` allows you to bootstrap a deployment environment and deploy a bundle.
+A juju bundle describes collection of services and how they interrelate. `juju quickstart` allows you to bootstrap a deployment environment and deploy a bundle.